junior-qdls/tenpo-challenge/README.md

 Once you've been login you can play around the following apis:

+challenge-add :
-challenge-add : Add numbers and get the result as response
+    Add numbers and get the result as response

+audit-history:
-audit-history: Get the history of tracks actions an user does to every Api , query params page and size
+    Get the history of tracks actions an user does to every Api Query params: page and size , both integers

+logout:
-logout: Log out from the app.
+    Log out from the app.

 To get Access the swagger file go to: